 Welcome to the Winn Research Lab

-Lung cancer is the leading cause of cancer deaths worldwide with non-small cell lung cancer (NSCLC) attributing to many of the cases diagnosed (90%).
-Despite advancements in the area of surgery, chemotherapy, and radiotherapy, the five-year survival among lung cancer patients is less than 15%.
-Smoking has always been at the forefront in the field of lung cancer and more than half of those diagnosed with cancer are former smokers.
-Despite smoking cessation programs, the increased risk developing lung cancer among this population remains high throughout one's lifetime, emphasizing the need for more effective and novel molecular therapies for this at-risk population.
+Lung cancer remains the leading cause of cancer-related deaths worldwide, with non-small cell lung cancer (NSCLC) accounting for approximately 90% of all diagnosed cases.
+Despite advancements in surgery, chemotherapy, and radiotherapy, the five-year survival rate for lung cancer patients remains below 27%.
+Smoking continues to be a major contributor to lung cancer, with over half of those diagnosed being former smokers.
+Even with the implementation of smoking cessation programs, the lifetime risk of developing lung cancer among former smokers remains significantly elevated.
+This highlights the urgent need for more effective and innovative molecular therapies targeting this high-risk population.

 The Role of Wnt7A in Lung Cancer